5 Best Beaches in Vancouver to Unleash Your Free Spirit

 Groups of sandcastle builders also scatter throughout this stretch of sand to indulge in their private creative time.

 Owning the best views of the English Bay and the surrounding mountains, Spanish Banks is the least crowded beach in Vancouver to keep it low-key with your besties.

-Vancouver’s West End neighborhood is home to two famous beaches in town, the English Bay and Sunset Bay.
+Vancouver’s West Endneighbourhood is home to two famous beaches in town, the English Bay and Sunset Bay.
 These waterfront urban settings truly come alive every summer.
-This is when tourists from downtown hotels, residential millennials, and international students in Vancouver flock here for some rollerblading adventures and lay down their picnic blankets.
+This is when tourists from downtown hotels, residential millennials, and international students in Vancouver flock here for some rollerblading adventures and lay down their picnic blankets and sun-lit patios.